tollwerk/TYPO3-ext-tw_componentlibrary/README.md

     `-- ButtonComponent.php
     ```

-    During extraction, linked files in the documentation (including images) will be prefixed with the root relative path relative to your TYPO3 main directory.
+    During component extraction, linked files in the documentation (including images) will be rewritten to their root relative path starting at your TYPO3 main directory.

 ### Extracting components